whitneyburton/portfolios/students/1801-back/margaret-williford/20180301-Margaret-Williford-m1.md

 3: Meets expectations

 #### HTTP Yeah You Know Me
 This was the most challenging project for me.
 Conceptualizing servers, sockets, and a runner file was difficult for me.
 This was the least tangible project that we worked on.
-I'd like to go back and try to finish this.
+I'd like to go back and try to finish this since I didn't finish the last iteration.

 * [GitHub URL](https://github.com/lilwillifo/HTTP)
 * [Original Assignment](http://backend.turing.io/module1/projects/http_yeah_you_know_me)